oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-33-multiple-flags-with-vex-justification-codes-per-product.md

 ### Multiple Flags with VEX Justification Codes per Product

-For each item in `/vulnerabilities[]` it MUST be tested that a Product is not member of more than one Flag item with a VEX justification code (see section [sec](#vulnerabilities-property-flags)).
+For each item in `$.vulnerabilities[*]` it MUST be tested that a Product is not member of more than one Flag item with a VEX justification code (see section [sec](#vulnerabilities-property-flags)).
 This takes indirect relations through Product Groups into account.